technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

-# Lab 1 - Build a RepairService declarative agent with TypeSpec definition using Microsoft 365 Agents Toolkit test
+# Lab 1 - Build a RepairService declarative agent with TypeSpec definition using Microsoft 365 Agents Toolkit

 ## Objectivetest